-My trip to Georgia took place in 2017, shortly before Lonely Planet caught on to the country’s appeals.
+My first trip to Georgia took place in 2017, shortly before Lonely Planet caught on to the country’s appeals.
 I spent about fifteen days exploring Georgia, using Tbilisi as the home base for much my stay.
 I didn’t do a lot of trip planning before I went, so I didn’t have high expectations or detailed plans.
 Instead, I spoke to local residents and other travelers, getting recommendations along the way, and managed to squeeze in day trips from Tbilisi to countless places that will be featured on my travel highlight reel for years to come.

 Although I absolutely loved Tbilisi (and wrote an entire guide about it!), I really think that you have to get outside the city to understand what Georgia is all about.
 Here are five of my favorite day trips from Tbilisi, all of which can easily be visited in a single day so that you can get back to Tbilisi in time for dinner (and wine!).
 Expect to find everything from churches to cave cities to… the birthplace of jaywalking?

-A Day Trip from Tbilisi to Mtskheta
+The Easiest Day Trip from Tbilisi – Mtskheta

 This is definitely one of the easiest day trips from Tbilisi because there are frequent minibuses between the Didube bus station in Tbilisi and the historic center of Mtskheta, or you can fill a taxi with your friends (or potential new friends!) and make the same journey for about $2 USD per person.

 I recommend starting your visit at the Jvari Monastery, which is located just across the river from town (hop a taxi for this part of the trip – it’s too far to walk and should cost less than $5 USD return).
 This UNESCO World Heritage Site has stunning views of the city and countryside below.
 From here, head back into the city center to the Svetitskhoveli Cathedral, an early medieval cathedral that is thought to be the burial site of the robe worn by Jesus during his crucifixion.

-A Day Trip From Tbilisi to Gori
+A Day Trip From Tbilisi for History Buffs – Gori

+Stalin isn’t all that Gori is known for, though!
 In 1920, more than one hundred Georgians died in The Gori Earthquake.
 The earthquake decimated buildings throughout the town, forcing businesses to close and people to leave in search of employment.
 Although the city never recovered economically, the aftermath of the earthquake led to a unique local tradition – jaywalking.